-Permian Basin Petroleum Association and the Texas Oil & Gas Association to publish a "Recommended Lighting Practices" guide and accompanying training video in partnership with Apache Corporation, that oil and gas operators in the Permian can utilize to properly implement dark skies friendly lighting practices.
+Permian Basin Petroleum Association,

+Texas Oil & Gas Association, American

+Petroleum Institute, and University Lands.

+An accompanying training video created in

+partnership with Apache Corporation is also

+available, that oil and gas operators in the

+Permian can utilize to properly implement

+dark skies friendly lighting practices.

 Dark skies friendly lighting has been found to not only reduce light pollution, but also to efficiently and effectively increase visibility and worker safety on oil and gas operations by reducing glare.
-Additionally, dark skies friendly lighting consumes less electricity by redirecting previously wasted up-light to the ground, allowing for the use of lower wattage bulbs-saving an average of 80% in power consumption!
+Additionally, dark sky friendly lighting consumes less electricity by redirecting previously wasted up-light to the ground, allowing for the use of lower wattage bulbs.
+And converting to warm-white LEDs saves an average of 80% in power consumption!